Billy Goldberg

 In September 2005, Nipples was #1 on the New York Times Bestselling Paperback Advice Books List.

 Goldberg and Leyner attempt to answer questions such as, "What causes an ice cream headache?"; "Does it really take seven years to digest gum?"; and, "Why does your pee smell after eating asparagus?"

 In an interview, Goldberg posits the philosophy behind the books: "We spend every moment walking around in this incredibly well-constructed but hard-to-figure-out machine that is our bodies.
-Everything we do — when we think, when we hear, when we smell, when we eat — there are these processes that are happening that we don’t understand.
+In everything we do — when we think, when we hear, when we smell, when we eat — there are these processes that are happening that we don’t understand.
 You can’t escape from having these moments thinking, how does it work?"